 There is significant uncertainty related to third-party payor coverage and reimbursement of newly approved products and products added to existing therapies as combinations.
 In the United States, third-party payors, including private and governmental payors, such as the Medicare and Medicaid programs, play an important role in determining the extent to which new drugs will be covered.
-Some third-party payors may require pre-approval of coverage for new or innovative devices or drug therapies before they will reimburse healthcare providers who use such therapies.
+Some third-party payors may require preapproval of coverage for new or innovative devices or drug therapies before they will reimburse healthcare providers who use such therapies.
 It is difficult to predict at this time what third-party payors will decide with respect to the coverage and reimbursement for our products.

 Obtaining and maintaining reimbursement status is time-consuming, costly and uncertain.
 The Medicare and Medicaid programs increasingly are used as models for how private payors and other governmental payors develop their coverage and reimbursement policies for drugs.
 However, no uniform policy for coverage and reimbursement for products exists among third-party payors in the United States.
-Therefore, coverage and reimbursement for products can differ significantly from payor to payor.
-As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our products to each payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
+Therefore, coverage and reimbursement for products exists among third-party payors in the United States.
+Therefore, coverage and costly process that will require us to provide scientific and clinical support for the use of our products to each payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
 Furthermore, rules and regulations regarding reimbursement change frequently, in some cases at short notice, and we believe that changes in these rules and regulations are likely.